top of page

 Urash (Uraš) Primal Queen of the Gods

 The title Queen of the Gods is usually taken by the wife of the Sky God or King of the Gods.
-In ancient Mesopotamia Queen of the Gods also applies to Ninhursag, the great mountain mother, even though her consort is the demon warrior Shulpae.
+In Mesopotamia Queen of the Gods also applies to Ninhursag, the great mountain mother, even though her consort is the demon warrior Shulpae.

 The name Urash is sometimes interchangeable with that of Ninhursag.
 Urash is later seen as equivalent to Hera, Greek Queen of the Gods, and similar deities such as the Roman Juno and Norse Frigg.

 With Anu she has several children who go on to distinguish themselves, for better or worse, in the growing pantheon of the ancient world.
-Little does Anu know they will one day rise up against the dominant ideology and overthrow him.
+Little does Anu know some will one day rise up against the dominant ideology and overthrow him.

 They include: